Yuen Yuen Ang

 Education: PhD, Stanford University

-Yuen Yuen Ang is the Alfred Chandler Chair Professor of Political Economy at Johns Hopkins University.
-She is the author of two acclaimed books, How China Escaped the Poverty Trap (2016) and China's Gilded Age (2020), both featured in The Economist and described as "game-changing."
-Her scholarship has received multiple awards across disciplines: political science, economics, and sociology.
-In addition to being the inaugural recipient of the Theda Skocpol Prize from the American Political Science Association (APSA) for “impactful contributions to the study of comparative politics,” she has received the Peter Katzenstein Prize (political economy), Viviana Zelizer Prize (economic sociology), Douglass North Award (institutional economics), Alice Amsden Award (socio-economics), and Barrington Moore Prize (honorable mention, historical sociology).
+Research: Her research has earned awards across political science, economics, and sociology.
+Her books, How China Escaped the Poverty Trap (2016) and China's Gilded Age (2020), are both recommended by The Economist and described as “game-changing.”
+She is the inaugural recipient of the Theda Skocpol Prize from the American Political Science Association for “impactful contributions to the study of comparative politics,” and the Peter Katzenstein Prize (political economy), Viviana Zelizer Prize (economic sociology), Douglass North Award (institutional economics), and Alice Amsden Award (socio-economics).
+She was also named an Andrew Carnegie Fellow for “high-caliber scholarship that applies fresh perspectives to some of the most pressing issues of our times.”
+The Institute for New Economic Thinking (INET) produced a 7-part video series on Ang’s books, which has garnered over a million views.